 This project is the biggest infrastructure investment which India has ever considered.
 As such, it’s still cautious about the deal.

-Even though only the feasibility study has been completed, with Japan’s offer of such a sweet deal, there is not a single doubt that Japan is in the lead in this race for India high speed rail.
+The feasibility study has only just been completed.
+But with such a sweet deal, there’s no doubt Japan is in the lead to build India high speed rail.